abhaysinghr516/Algorithms/README.md

 # Algorithms Collection

 This repository contains a collection of various algorithms implemented in C, C++, Go, Java, JavaScript, and Python.
 The goal of this repository is to help fellow programmers learn and understand algorithms more effectively by providing code examples and explanations in multiple programming languages.

 ## List of Algorithms

 - Bellman-Ford Algorithm
 - Binary Search Algorithm
 - Boyer-Moore Majority Vote Algorithm
-- Breadth-First Search (BFS) Algorithm
+- Breadth-First Search Algorithm
+- Bubble Sort Algorithm
 - Counting Sort Algorithm
-- Depth-First Search (DFS) Algorithm
+- Depth-First Search Algorithm
 - Dijkstra's Algorithm
 - Euclid's Algorithm
 - Flood Fill Algorithm